GaloisInc/saw-script/doc/manual/manual.md

 multiple ways, the third due to the dependent type system used in
 SAWCore:

-  * as the definition of functions that can be unfolded,
+  * as the definition of a function that can be unfolded,
   * as a term of boolean type (or a function returning a boolean) that is an equality statement, and
   * as a term of _equality type_ whose body encodes a proof that the